gut-puncture/Semantic-Gravity-RP/execution-plan.md

   per-prompt aggregate.

 9.3 Layerwise logit lens:
-- For each layer, project hidden state at answer position through `model.model.norm` then `lm_head`.
+- For each layer, project hidden state at the **decision step** through `model.model.norm` then `lm_head`.
-- Compute probability mass over first tokens of sequences in S(X).
+- Compute probability mass over first tokens of sequences in S(X) (first subtoken only for multi-token targets).
 - Save to `runs/logit_lens.csv`.

 9.4 Attention vs FFN contribution decomposition: